Heads-up on coins

 But that doesn't necessarily mean they're good for every IRA.
 For one thing, they don't pay interest or dividends, so you won't be compounding returns between purchase and withdrawal.
 And a lot of mainstream IRA custodians like banks and mutual funds don't offer this IRA option.

-That's two reasons they may be problematic, says Meg Green, founder of Meg Green & Associates, a wealth management firm in Miami.
+That's 2 reasons they may be problematic, says Meg Green, founder and CEO of Meg Green & Associates, a wealth management firm in Miami.
 "Where are you going to find a custodian to keep them for you?" she asks.
-Internal Revenue Service regulations require storage be overseen by a custodian, but custodians don't have to offer the service.
+IRS regulations require storage be overseen by a custodian, but custodians don't have to offer the service.